dimibotsk/OmP/OmP2/README.md

-# scRNA-seq Analysis Pipeline using Cell Ranger
+# scRNA-seq Analysis Pipeline using CellRanger/Seurat

 This repository contains scripts for running Cell Ranger analysis on single-cell RNA sequencing (scRNA-seq) data.
 The pipeline is implemented in R and uses a YAML configuration file for easy customization.